Connections-Business-Directory/Connections/README.txt

 == Changelog ==

+= 0.8.13 06/20/2014 =
+BUG: Fix logic that determines if cnEntry_Shortcode should process $content for the `cn_entry` shortcode.
+BUG: Fix cnFormatting::toBoolean().
+Check if value is bool and return it if it is.
+Otherwise convert value to bool.
+TWEAK: Add submit, textarea & hidden to cnHTML.
+TWEAK: Re-order before/after list/entry action hooks to be more consistent.
+OTHER: Update EDD_SL_Plugin_Updater to version 1.2.

 = 0.8.12 06/13/2014 =
 * FEATURE: Add Goodreads to social media options.
 * FEATURE: Add IMDb to social media options.